swatiranyalsharma/dsa-practice/README.md

-# JavaScript DSA Practice
+# (JavaScript + Java) DSA Practice

-🚀 This repository contains data structure and algorithm problems solved in JavaScript.
+🚀 This repository contains data structure and algorithm problems solved in JavaScript and Java.
 Each problem is categorized and includes clean code with comments for understanding.

 ## 📁 Folder Structure
 arrays